PrestaShop/prestashop-specs/spec-templates/functionnal-and-behaviors-specs-template.md

 -   **quantity,**
 -   **available quantity,**
 -   **total with tax included,**
--   **and 2 action button edit and delete.**
+-   **and two action buttons edit and delete.**

-**When the product has customization**, a row is added bellow the product with the labels of the customization and the content from the customer (image or text).
+**When the product has customization**, a row is added below the product with the labels of the customization and the content from the customer (image or text).
 When the number of images exceeds the size of the toe, they go to the next line.

 [popin displaying the products from the pack](/img/customization.png)

-**When the product is pack of product**, a link is added bellow the product name to show all the product in an popin.
+**When the product is a pack of products**, a link is added bellow the product name to show all the product in an popin.

 [Link in the product row](/img/view-pack-content.png)